callnow

 +1-802-778-9005

 In public companies, it is the Shareholder’s Equity, and in private companies – the Owner’s Equity.
-In accountancy, the owner’s equity represents the returned value to a company’s shareholders if all the assets get liquidated, and all its debts get paid off.
+In accountancy, the owner’s equity represents the returned value to a company’s shareholders if all the assets get liquidated and all its debts get paid off.
 Another term that needs to be mentioned in the Statement of Owner’s Equity.
-The owner arrives at this figure when he/ she writes the Owner’s capital at the beginning of the period, then adds up the revenue, deducts the withdrawals, and calculates the capital.
+The owner arrives at this figure when he/ she writes the Owner’s Equity at the beginning of the period, then adds up the revenue, deducts the withdrawals, and calculates the equity.

-With this article, let us learn what is Owner’s Equity, and the Statement of Owner’s Equity.
+In this article, we will learn about Owner’s Equity and the Statement of Owner’s Equity.

 What Is Owner’s Equity – Definition